Notargets/gocfd/CHANGELOG/Update_47.md

 Following is a revised definition of the element, consistent with it's purpose and acknowledged attributes.

+## Scope of errors in previous declaration(s)

+There was a first RT element definition that was very wrong in both how the basis was defined, and how the construction was done.

+The second iteration of the RT element was correct in the definition of the basis, but the construction had a major error in how the evaluation matrix was defined.
+In particular, the basis evaluation matrix was built as a Vendermonde matrix, so instead of evaluating the basis function fully at each column, each column evaluated the component polynomials of the basis function.position

+## Revised definition: Jacobi polynomials, evaluated correctly

+In this new definition, we'll use the same polynomials used in the scalar element, and we'll build it correctly using a full evaluation of the basis functions at each position for each DOF.

 ```
 Definition:
 	Raviart Thomas element